jedahan/pi-maker/readme.md

 For example, from the makefile run entry:

     docker run -it --privileged \
-      --volume ${PWD}/share:/tmp \ # mount the share folder into /tmp pi-maker:latest /tmp/setup   # run the /tmp/setup script
+      --volume ${PWD}/share:/share \ # mount the share folder
+      --volume ${PWD}/build:/build \ # mount the build folder
+      pi-maker:latest /setup # run the /setup script that was in /share

-The easiest way to customize the image build process, is to put whatever files you want in `share/overlay` and edit `share/setup` to run whatever scripts you want.
+The easiest way to customize the image build process, is to put whatever files you want in `share/` and edit `share/setup` to run whatever scripts you want.

 Remember the scripts will run as root so if you want to do something as the pi user, prefix it with `sudo -u pi dothething`.